arsh1991/Fat-Cat/Wiki/dishant-log.md

 ## Week 2:

+## XP Core Value: Simplicity

+Simplicity in Extreme programming refers to replacing complex tasks with simpler ones.
+A simple task is always easier to understand and process when compared to a complex task.
+We will start with a simple design and refactor the code as we move on with the project.

 ## September 23, 2017:
 Team meeting to discuss the project topics and their implementation.
 Listed down the tasks we need to work on for the upcoming week and created issues.